Windows XP Retirement

 What do I do if I have a computer with XP?

 1. Open a ticket to be upgraded.
-A license for Windows 7 will also need to be purchased.
+A license for Windows 7 will also need to be purchased (unless your dept. is under MCCA).

 2. Depending on your PC, it may be able to support the upgraded operating system.
 A Support Center technician will evaluate your computer for this.
 Users can also self-check here: Microsoft Upgrade Advisor.